- Use electric and assisted vehicles only on bicycle routes or in the road.

 - Take other road users into account and adjust your speed to the situation.

 - Make sure that your parking does not interfere with the mobility of other people.

 Shared-use vehicles have arrived in Turku to facilitate the movement of the city’s residents.
 The new types of transport enable the combination of different modes of transport: for example, you can take the first part of your journey on a Föli bus and then continue on an electric scooter or city bike.
 Renting a vehicle is ecological and there is plenty of choice in the shared-use vehicles for different needs.

 City bikes and e-bikes

 Moving about with a bike is easy.
 You can use a Föli bike to get from one station to another.
-In addition to regular bikes, there are ten electric bikes.
-You can take a 10Bikes e-bike with you on a longer trip, such as the Archipelago Ring Road.
+Or you can take a 10Bikes e-bike with you on a longer trip, such as the Archipelago Ring Road.